 Step-by-Step Guide: Patching a Minor Tear from Inside

-- Locate The Issue Move or roll back any insulation and check for water staining.
-Use a torch for a thorough inspection.
+- Locate The Issue – Move or roll back any insulation and check for water staining.
+Use a torch so you can see better.

-- Trim And Clean Up Torn Edges If the felt is fraying, trim away loose strands for a flat surface.
+- Trim And Clean Up Torn Edges – If the felt is fraying, trim away and tidy the felt for a flat working surface.

 Should You Attempt a DIY Inner Loft Repair?